My qualifications to work as an indexer are as follows:

 - (2009) I have a Bachelor of Arts degree majoring in Classical Studies and minoring in Medieval Studies from the University of British Columbia.

-- I have over five years of experience creating indexes covering a range of different subjects including histories, biographies, general interest/finance, political science and self-help books.
+- I have over seven years of experience creating indexes covering a range of different subjects including histories, biographies, general interest/finance, political science and self-help books both for a general audience and more scholarly texts.

 - I am a current listed member of the Indexing Society of Canada (ISC).